Y0ursTruly/slate/README.md

 # Slate
 What's said here is stored nowhere
 #
-This is a chat client with *homemade* encryption that is accessible to users via a web browser..
+This is a chat client with an encryption scheme undergirded with rsa that is accessible to users via a web browser..
 However, users communicating to other users is a FULLY peer to peer synchronous communication process
 #
 The main-server exists only as an *information* board which shows users where to send their messages.
 The client's communications with the server include: *login, signup, logout, creating room, joining room, getting keys*.
 The *getting keys* part is because the client and the mainserver have a private & public key setup.
 The flow of data from client to main-server is
 <br>`browser --request--> clientLocalhost --request--> *mainserver* --response--> clientLocalhost --response--> browser`